The Best STD Dating Sites

 • Notification preferences

 Your profile homepage is called your dashboard, and it provides you with important info about other users as well as an opportunity to improve your profile and explore member profiles.
-When you log in, you see this info:
+The dashboard design leaves a lot to be desired.
+It’s hard to take in much information at a glance; you have to do a little work to find what you’re looking for.

 • How many times your profile has been viewed